Mahdiglm/AI-Simulation/README.md

 ## Overview

-This project provides a simulation environment for AI models.
-It allows users to configure various simulation parameters and observe how different AI models behave under various conditions.
+This project provides a simulation environment for AI models with a focus on evolutionary neural networks.
+It allows users to configure various simulation parameters and observe how different AI models behave and evolve under various conditions.

 ## Features

-- Interactive menu-driven interface with enhanced visual effects
+- Neural network-based decision making with TensorFlow and NumPy implementations
+- Evolutionary algorithms for training AI agents
-- Customizable simulation parameters
+- Customizable simulation parameters through command-line arguments
-- Visualization of simulation results
+- Advanced visualization of AI behavior and learning progress
+- Performance optimizations with NumPy fast path for TensorFlow
+- Comprehensive data collection and statistics tracking
-- Particle effects and animations for a modern UI experience
+- Automatic and manual checkpoint system for saving progress
-- AI Dot Collector simulation with visual representation
-- Support for different AI models (more coming soon)
+- Ability to run in headless mode for faster training
+- Built-in benchmarking capabilities

 ### AI Dot Collector

-The AI Dot Collector simulation demonstrates a simple evolutionary AI model where dots learn to navigate to a target while avoiding obstacles.
+The AI Dot Collector simulation demonstrates evolutionary AI where dots learn to navigate to a target while avoiding obstacles.
 Features include:

 - Population-based evolution across multiple generations
 - Neural network-based decision making for each dot